NikhilKatkuri/git-lite-cli/README.md

----

-# 🚀 Git-Lite CLI – Simplifying GitHub from Your Terminal
+# git-lite CLI, Simplifying GitHub from Your Terminal

-# 👋 Hi, I'm Nikhil – Creator of Git-Lite CLI
+# Hi, I'm Nikhil, Creator of git-lite CLI

-Git-Lite CLI is a beginner-friendly, interactive command-line tool designed to simplify GitHub workflows like pushing and cloning repositories.
+Git-Lite CLI is an easy-to-use, interactive command-line tool that makes GitHub workflows simpler.
+It helps with tasks like pushing and cloning repositories.

 * ✅ No complex Git commands
 * ✅ No setup headaches
-* ✅ Just a clean, intuitive experience — perfect for beginners and pros alike.
+* ✅ Just a clean, intuitive experience, perfect for beginners and experts alike.

-> Built using Node.js, and made with ❤️ for developers who want to learn Git the clean way.
+> Built with Node.js, this tool is made for developers who want to learn Git in a straightforward way.

 # ⚙️ Features

-* 🔐 GitHub token-based authentication (stored securely on your device)
+* 🔐 GitHub token-based authentication, stored securely on your device
 * 👤 GitHub user profile validation
 * 🚀 **Push any local project to GitHub in seconds**
-* 📥 **Clone repositories via interactive UI**
+* 📥 **Clone repositories using an interactive UI**
-* 📦 **Create GitHub repository (public/private) directly from CLI**
+* 📦 **Create GitHub repository (public/private) directly from the CLI**
-* 🧹 **Delete saved GitHub token from local config**
+* 🧹 **Delete saved GitHub token from local configuration**
 * 🧾 Auto-generates `.gitignore` and `.gitTrace` files
-* 🧠 **Advanced Framework Detection** with smart `.gitignore` support
+* 🧠 **Framework Detection** with smart `.gitignore` support
 * 💬 Clean, colorful CLI with loaders and prompts
 * 🧩 Modular structure, easy to extend

-# ✨ New in v1.2.0
+# ✨ New in v1.2.0 -- stable

 * 📦 **Create GitHub Repository** (public/private)
 * 🔑 **Delete saved GitHub Token**